 Pinterest is a great tool to gain traffic and increase brand exposure for your business.
-(See here … and here ... a here ).
+(See here … and here ... and here ).
 I discuss Pinterest with other users often.
 We understand and know the terms and topics.
 Many business owners and bloggers don't understand Pinterest.
 And it can be intimidating if you aren't familiar with it.
 Here is an infographic on the Pinterest basics: Pins and Boards.
 7 Simple Pinterest Tips Six Reasons to use Pinterest for Your Business

 Here are 7 more tips on how to up your Pinterest marketing results:

 Sounds simple enough, but often this step is overlooked.
 You can claim you website with a meta tag or by uploading an HTML file to your website.
 Either way, you will need to know how to add HTML code.